Breakfast Sliders

 Donna Elick

-Our breakfast sliders are a fully loaded, portable, make ahead breakfast made with breakfast sausage, eggs and cheese.
+Our Breakfast Sliders are a fully loaded, portable, make ahead meal packed with breakfast sausage, eggs, and cheese.
 Great tailgate food!

 Tried this recipe?Please comment and review!